cogment/cogment-doc/docs/reference/python.md

 ### Trial Specifications

-The specifications of a trial type are contained in a [spec file][1] and the imported files defined in the spec.
+The specifications of a trial type are contained in a [spec file](./cogment-yaml.md) and the imported files defined in the spec.
 This file is typically named `cogment.yaml`.

-For example, an [actor class][4] is defined by its required [observation space][5] and [action space][6].
+For example, an [actor](../guide/core-concepts.md#actors) class is defined by its required observation space and action space.

 These "spaces" are defined by using protobuf message types (from the imported files).
-[Observations][7] and [actions][8] will simply be instances of the appropriate type.
+[Observations and actions](../guide/core-concepts.md#observations--actions) will simply be instances of the appropriate type.

 Messages and feedback user data don't have a set type, they can be any type of protobuf message as long as the receiver can manage that type (i.e. the object received is an instance of `google.protobuf.Any` and the contained type should be checked against known types before handling).
 The type is determined by the provided message from the originator.

 ### Trial Parameters

-The trial [parameters][2] either come from the default parameters provided to the Orchestrator on startup, or they are dynamically generated/updated by the pre-trial hooks (which are provided to the Orchestrator on startup).
-Or both, since any default parameters are initially provided to the first pre-trial hook.
+The trial [parameters](./parameters.md) can come from the Controller `start_trial` command, from the default parameters provided to the Orchestrator on startup, or from the pre-trial hooks (themselves provided to the Orchestrator on startup).

 The parameters are mostly indepedent of the spec file (cogment.yaml), except that the active actors listed in the parameters must have their actor class match an actor class defined in the spec file.

 Below, when we refer to the trial parameters, we mean the final parameters after any pre-trial hooks.

-Note that environment config and actor config can only be provided by pre-trial hooks.

 ### Compiling the spec file into cog_settings.py